Gnocchi with Comté Cream and Fresh Burgundy Truffle | Refined Recipe by Plantin

 Cook the gnocchi

 Bring a large pot of salted water to a boil.
 Drop the gnocchi in small batches: when they rise to the surface (1 to 2 minutes), they are cooked.
 Drain them using a slotted spoon.
+This cooking method for fresh gnocchi results in a light and melting texture.

 Prepare the sauce